stefanSCS/SHYqp/README.md

 This code implements the Bezier5YS and SHYqp models of the yielding and flow properties of metallic alloys.
 Applications range over the entire spectrum of lattice structures: e.g., magnesium, aluminum, iron.
 The only symmetry assumed is that of orthotropic material symmetry (featured in general by metal sheet).
 The underlying theory and algorithms are presented in:

-- Preprint: *Bezier5YS and SHYqp: A general framework for generating data and for modeling symmetric and asymmetric orthotropic yield surfaces* ([ResearchGate](https://www.researchgate.net/publication/359893204_Bezier5YS_and_SHYqp))
+- Preprint: *Bezier5YS and SHYqp: A general framework for generating data and for modeling symmetric and asymmetric orthotropic yield surfaces* ([ResearchGate](https://www.researchgate.net/publication/359893204_Bezier5YS_and_SHYqp) NOTE: This preprint is now obsolete; The revised version uses an extended Bezier5YS to allow for enhanced shape control and additional input data.)

-- .
+- Final:

 ## USAGE